yiruyang2025/yiruyang2025.github.io/_projects/1_project.md

 ## Logits and Labels

-- Starting from Geoffrey Hinton, Oriol Vinyals, Jeff Dean, 2015
+- Starting from Geoffrey Hinton, Oriol Vinyals, Jeff Dean, 2015. and previous work
-  - "Knowledge is not parameters, but the mapping from input to output distributions"
+  - Knowledge is not parameters, but the mapping from `Input to Output Distributions`

 ```
 Previously: logits ≈ regression target